Skip to main content

 Running both the Cost and Market approaches gives you two independent data points.
 If the Cost Approach yields $78,000 and the Market Approach yields $115,000, and you set your salary at $85,000, you can point to both analyses as support.
 That's a stronger position than relying on a single calculation with no context for how it compares to alternative methods.

-Even within a single approach, the documented proficiency-to-percentile mapping means your CPA can see how the number shifts at different experience levels, giving additional context for where your salary falls in the market range.
+Even within a single approach, the proficiency-to-percentile mapping is documented.
+Your CPA can see how the number shifts at different experience levels, giving additional context for where your salary falls in the market range.

 How WageProof handles this